 Mechanistically, the pathways for both ortho and para nitration of acetanilide are essentially equivalent, yet when the reaction is performed, the para product is obtained selectively.
-This selectivity is du to the substrate having a large and bulky activating group which sterically hinders (blocks) the ortho sites, making para addition preferred.
+This selectivity is due to the substrate's large/bulky activating group which sterically hinders (blocks) the ortho sites, making para addition preferred.
 (Figure 12)